mpv-player/mpv/DOCS/man/options.rst

     debug OpenGL context (which does nothing with current graphics drivers as of this writing).

-``--interpolation``
-    Reduce stuttering caused by mismatches in the video fps and display refresh rate (also known as judder).

-    .. warning:: This requires setting the ``--video-sync`` option to one of the ``display-`` modes, or it will be silently disabled.
-                 This was not required before mpv 0.14.0.

-    This essentially attempts to interpolate the missing frames by convoluting the video along the temporal axis.
-The filter used can be controlled using the ``--tscale`` setting.

-    Note that this relies on vsync to work, see ``--opengl-swapinterval`` for more information.

 ``--opengl-swapinterval=<n>``
     Interval in displayed frames between two buffer swaps.
 1 is equivalent to enable VSYNC, 0 to disable VSYNC.
 Defaults to 1 if not specified.